iulianpro/my-city/README.md

 ### User stories
 The visitor will discover on this website a city about which they may not have heard before, loaded with history, legends, places to visit, festivals and it is addressed to people who are passionate about travel, adventures, eager to discover new places.
 The website offers them a starting point, then will interest them in the future to visit and discover The Heart of Transylavania, Cluj Napoca.

+As a user, I want to:
+* that when accessing the website, to see a landig page that will arouse my curiosity to navigate further;
+* to find out new information about a future holiday destination;
+* to see pictures and video images with the location described to give me an opinion about this city;
+* to can send a message if I want to find out more details about this location;

+As a owner I want to:
+* make known to the public the existence of a city that can be a perfect destination for a city break for example;
+* the visitor can access the photos and watch the video clip to know the city;
+* receive messages from users when they send one using the contact form

 ### Strategy
 My goal was to create a minimalist and user-friendly website as possible, to present the city of Cluj Napoca, a starting point for the user to find out about this place.